-We were on a hotel site visit to scout the location for an upcoming client conference.
+We were on a hotel site visit to scout the location for a client conference.
 Beyond meeting with the client team, we spent considerable time with the hotel staff.
 The objective was to solicit their innovative ideas for how to create the highest impact in a challenging conference space.

-While we developed ideas for high-impact options, we wanted the experts at the hotel to come to the table with ideas.
+While we developed ideas for high-impact options, we wanted the experts at the hotel to share their ideas.
 With that situation, we wanted to ask plenty of questions and provide plenty of room for them to contribute their experience-based, innovative ideas.

 9 Strategic Thinking Questions - Innovative Ideas from Experts

 Many of the strategic thinking questions we develop help people imagine things that have never happened.
 The following nine strategic thinking questions that we used with the hotel staff were meant to get them to mine their previous experiences and aspirations to generate innovative ideas we could incorporate into the meeting:

 - What are things you have been dreaming about or trying to figure out how to do, but haven't had a chance yet?

 - What are outlandish things you tried but didn't work as you expected?